 She is determined to succeed on merit, not sex, and despite what all the guys said at uni (you know, about waltzing into a job because every employer is prioritising hiring females), she finds the reality is a focus on fostering talent and a desire to see everyone reach their potential, regardless of gender.
 This, matched with her own desire to excel professionally, means she is working hard to lead by example and be part of an inclusive environment.
 And she will.

-Why you would like it:Exciting Fintech product ...
+Why you would like it:Lead service delivery of ...